New Jersey Employee Misclassification Lawyer

-At Poulos LoPiccolo PC, our Monmouth County employee misclassification lawyers work with clients to protect the rights of workers.
+At Poulos LoPiccolo PC, our New Jersey employee misclassification lawyers work with clients to protect the rights of workers.
 If your employer has improperly claimed you are an exempt employee or an independent contractor, we can walk you through the steps of correcting that mistake and if necessary taking legal action.

 Understanding How Exempt and Non-Exempt Employees Differ from Independent Contractors

 The federal Fair Labor Standards Act and New Jersey law require an employer to classify all of their employees as “exempt” or “non-exempt.”
 A “non-exempt” worker is typically someone who is paid on an hourly basis and entitled to receive the applicable minimum wage and overtime pay rates required by law.
 An “exempt” employee, in contrast, is as the name suggests exempt from these requirements.

 Many salaried workers are exempt.
 But you are not exempt simply because your employer pays you a salary.
 An exempt employee must perform certain types of duties.
 The most common category of exempt employees are executive, administrative, and professional workers.
 There are strict rules governing the types of job duties these exempt employees perform, so your employer cannot “exempt” you simply by giving you a managerial title that confers no real authority.